 AB 1482 doesn’t regulate rent increases in many single-family homes, condos and other properties not covered under the legislation.
 But before you raise the rent or consider tenancy eviction, find out whether your property is covered under AB 1482.
 If not, look into local rent control laws in your area.

 In the end, the best advice will likely depend on the specifics of your rental scenario.
-Another option to protect yourself as a landlord is to get landlord insurance.
+Another option to protect yourself as a landlord is to get landlord insurance tailored for California.